How to support the people of Ukraine as Russia declares war

+Related video: ICU newborn babies moved into makeshift bomb shelter in Ukraine children’s hospital

-The people of Ukraine have been plunged into war as Russia invaded the country in the early hours of Thursday morning, with explosions heard in the capital and other major cities.
+The people of Ukraine have been plunged into war as Russia invaded the country in the early hours of Thursday 26 February, with explosions heard in the capital and other major cities.

 The military operation has triggered an international outcry and many world leaders have condemned Russian president Vladimir Putin for launching an “unprovoked and unjustifiable” attack on Ukraine.